Kingsley Coman: 2017–18 season

 The 2017–18 season was an excellent one for Coman.
 Coman had played 32 matches, scored seven goals and provided another eight assists throughout all competitions until late February, when Coman suffered an ankle injury against Hertha Berlin on 24 February 2018.
 Coman suffered a partial tear of ligaments in his left ankle.
 The injury required a surgery that was performed several days later.

 On 19 May 2018, Coman returned from the ankle injury in the DFB-Pokal Final in Berlin in a loss against Eintracht Frankfurt.
 Coman came on as a substitute in the 70th minute.

 On 21 December 2017, Coman signed a contract extension at Bayern until 30 June 2023.

 2018–19 season

 On 12 August 2018, Coman played the first competitive fixture of the season after coming on as a substitute and scored a goal in a 5–0 victory over Eintracht Frankfurt as his team won the 2018 DFL-Supercup.
 Twelve days later, in the first game of the Bundesliga season, he sustained a syndesmosis ligament tear above his left ankle in a match against 1899 Hoffenheim.
 This injury was similar to the injury Coman sustained the previous season when he was out for almost three months.
 Coman returned from injury on 1 December 2018 when he came on as a substitute against Werder Bremen in a 2–1 win.
 Two weeks later, he made his 100th appearance for Bayern in a 4–0 away win at Hannover.

 On 14 April 2019, Coman scored two goals in a 4–1 win at Düsseldorf, his third Bundesliga brace for Bayern.
 On 18 May 2019, Coman won his fourth consecutive Bundesliga title and his seventh consecutive league title.
 A week later, he won his second DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final, with him scoring the second goal.

 2019–20 season

-In the final of the 2019–20 UEFA Champions League on 23 August 2020, Coman headed in the only goal of the game as Bayern secured their sixth Champions League title with a win over Paris Saint-Germain.
+In the final of the 2019–20 UEFA Champions League on 23 August 2020, Coman headed in the only goal of the game as Bayern secured their sixth Champions League title with a win over former club PSG.
 In doing so, Coman became the first player in the history of the competition to score against a former club in the final.